 When choosing a major, consider one in which you can excel.
 A strong GPA can help get you to the next stage where law schools try to determine what you're made of and what you'll bring to the profession.
-Along with academic accolades, admissions committees look to extracurricular activities to see whether you exhibit such qualities as:
+Along with academic accolades, admissions committees look to internships and extracurricular activities to see whether you exhibit such qualities as:

-- A willingness to advocate for others;
+- A willingness to advocate for others

-- An appreciation of diversity;
+- An appreciation of diversity

-- An ethical code;
+- An ethical code

-- Resiliency/tenacity (nothing quite tops the story of the 1L hero who fought off a burglar trying to steal his laptop with his class notes);
+- Resiliency/tenacity (nothing quite tops the story of the 1L hero who fought off a burglar trying to steal his laptop with his class notes)

-- Leadership potential; and
+- Leadership potential